Jishishan Bonan, Dongxiang and Salar Autonomous County: History

 The area of present-day Jishishan County was formerly inhabited by the Qiang and the Xirong peoples.

 During the Warring States period, the Qin annexed the territory of present-day Jishishan County.
-In 278 BCE, it was incorporated into the Longxi Commandery as Fuhan County (枹罕县 (Fúhǎn Xiàn)).
+In 278 BC, it was incorporated into the Longxi Commandery as Fuhan County (枹罕县 (Fúhǎn Xiàn)).
 This organizational structure continued into the Western Han.

-In 81 BCE, Longxi Commandery was reorganized as Jincheng Commandery, and Fuhan County was placed under its jurisdiction.
-In 60 BCE, the county was reorganized as Heguan County (河关县 (Héguān Xiàn)).
+In 81 BC, Longxi Commandery was reorganized as Jincheng Commandery, and Fuhan County was placed under its jurisdiction.
+In 60 BC, the county was reorganized as Heguan County (河关县 (Héguān Xiàn)).

 During the Eastern Han, under the Liang Province Governor's Department, the area was reorganized under the jurisdiction of Fuhan County and Heguan County.
-In 36 CE, Jincheng Commandery was merged into Longxi Commandery.
+In 36 AD, Jincheng Commandery was merged into Longxi Commandery.

-In 184 CE, Song Jian led local Qiang forces to rebel against the Han dynasty during the Liang Province rebellion.
+In 184 AD, Song Jian led local Qiang forces to rebel against the Han dynasty during the Liang Province rebellion.
 Song Jian ruled over the area for the subsequent 30 years.
-Song Jian's reign ended in 214 CE, when Cao Cao successfully sent general Xiahou Yuan to re-establish Han dynasty control over the area.
+Song Jian's reign ended in 214 AD, when Cao Cao successfully sent general Xiahou Yuan to re-establish Han dynasty control over the area.

 Following the fall of the Han dynasty, the area of present-day Jishishan fell under the jurisdiction of Cao Wei.

 After the Cao Wei, the area was incorporated into the Western Jin under the Qín Prefecture.
-Around 301–302 CE, Liang Province governor Zhang Gui carved out a portion of Xiping Commandery to establish Jinxing Commandery, which governed the area.
+Around 301–302 AD, Liang Province governor Zhang Gui carved out a portion of Xiping Commandery to establish Jinxing Commandery, which governed the area.
 Within Jinxing Commandery, present-day Jishishan County was organized as Linjin County (临津县 (Línjīn Xiàn)).

 Sixteen Kingdoms period

 During the subsequent Sixteen Kingdoms period, the area of present-day Jishishan County changed hands frequently.
 It was first conquered by the Former Liang, then by the Han-Zhao, then by the Later Zhao, then the Former Qin, then the Later Qin, then the Western Qin, and finally the Later Liang.
-In 412 CE, it was brought into the folds of the Northern Wei, which organized it as part of the Jianchang Commandery.
-Upon the collapse of the Western Qin in 431 CE, the area was conquered by the Tuyuhun.
-In 445 CE, it was reconquered by the Northern Wei.
+In 412 AD, it was brought into the folds of the Northern Wei, which organized it as part of the Jianchang Commandery.
+Upon the collapse of the Western Qin in 431 AD, the area was conquered by the Tuyuhun.
+In 445 AD, it was reconquered by the Northern Wei.
 Following the collapse of the Northern Wei, the area was a part of the short-lived Western Wei.
-In 546 CE, under the Western Wei, He Province governor Yang Kuan reorganized the area as Fenglin County.
+In 546, under the Western Wei, He Province governor Yang Kuan reorganized the area as Fenglin County.
 During the Northern Zhou, the area was split between Fenglin County and Fuhan County.

 Sui dynasty

 In the early parts of the subsequent Sui dynasty, the area belonged to the Fuhan Commandery.
-The Fuhan Commandery was transferred to the jurisdiction of He Province in 583 CE, and then abolished altogether in 607 CE, and replaced by Linjing County.
+The Fuhan Commandery was transferred to the jurisdiction of He Province in 583, and then abolished altogether in 607, and replaced by Linjing County.